-About Chris Bashinelli - TV Host, Inspiring Speaker, and Cross-Cultural Expert:
+About Chris Bashinelli - TV Host, Inspirational Speaker & Cross-Cultural Expert:

 What Chris Bashinelli Talks About:

 GLOBAL CITIZENSHIP – Change Your Mind, Change Your World

 Global Citizenship means using our everyday work and lives as a vehicle to grow inwardly and thereby, become the best version of ourselves.
 Becoming a Global Citizen is not about traveling the world, it is about using the challenges within our individual lives to become stronger and more productive members of the world.
 When we embody the qualities of a Global Citizen – presence, empathy and inspiration – then we can truly inspire those around us.

 With the mindset of the Global Citizen, every challenge in our work and lives – from a disagreement with a coworker, to the loss of someone we love – becomes fuel for us to grow inwardly and reach our potential.
 Our role is not to “change the world”, but to “change ourselves”.
 Becoming a Global Citizen begins with realizing we already have everything we need in order to be happy right now.

 From the slums of Haiti, to the fields of Uganda, to the Mongolian Steppe, Chris pulls from real life examples to illustrate that the key to productivity, meaning and connection, does not lie in changing our external conditions, but in transforming our current conditions in order to grow.

 STEPS FROM THE STOOP – Cultivating Connection